sheldonmlee/F5008_Assignment_2020-21_PartA/answers.md

 produce a completely different value with little change to the input value, in hopes to reduce the number of collisions.

+// explain a hashing algorithm

+An example of such hashing algorithm would be the MD5 algorithm.
+Though outdated and insecure for cryptographic purposes nowadays, it would still be usefull for purposes similar to Java's HashMap.
+The algorithm would takes an input spit into blocks of 512 bits, resulting in a fixed output that is 128 bits long.
+If the size of the input is not divisible by 512 bits, additional padding would be required.

-The **put()** method finds the value based on the key.
-TreeMap is binary tree were the nodes are sorted by the key on the Key Value pairs.
+TreeMap is binary tree were the nodes are sorted by the key on the Key-Value pairs.
 As **put()** takes in the key as the value, it would take a binary search to find the key and it's corresponding value.
-Whereas There is no garauntee what order HashMap
+Whereas There is no guarantee what order HashMap puts items.
+TreeMap's internal tree is also known as a Red-black Tree.

+// explain Reb-black tree

+A Red-black tree is a type of binary tree which is self balancing on insert.

+// conclusion

+In conclusion, if order does not matter and all you need is pure lookup time in a large dataset, HashMap should be the choice of datastructre.
+However...

 #### todo notes:
 - Java HashMap uses hashCode().
 - Explain hashing / tree balancing / red black tree.
-- Explain usage (only accessing, or if you need sorting)
+- Explain usage (only accessing, or if you need sorting).
+- Memory overhead of HashMap (most buckets/array slots aren't used).

 ### merge():